Independent Miners Guild

 South Shields Refinery

 • South Shields was the first station built in Newcastle.
-The IMG wanted a foothold in the system before Bowex and BMM would shut us out, and we managed to get in just in the nick of time.
-You see, by Bretonian law, a system linked to Bretonia by jump gate becomes subject to her law, but any preexisting stations get grandfathered in as permitted structures.
+The IMG wanted a foothold in the system before Bowex and BMM could shut us out, and we managed to get in just in the nick of time.
+You see, by Bretonian law, a system linked to Bretonia by Jump Gate becomes subject to heavy regulations and additional colonial taxes, but any preexisting stations get grandfathered in as permitted structures.
 We used the same loophole in Tau-23, much to BMM's annoyance.

 • Most of our pilots come from Liberty and Bretonia.
+A lot of workers from Freeport 4 ended up here.
 Some Red Hessians or Mollys who don't want to be on the wrong side of the law anymore also join up with us.
 That's why we have a number of Rheinlanders working in Bretonia and vice-versa.
 Some people need to leave their home to be safe.
 The IMG doesn't much care about your past so long as you clean up your act.

 Dounby Station